Submitted by on

 3. Continuous monitoring

-The provider is required to send monthly security monitoring documentation to each agency using the service, and each year, an assessment is conducted.
+The provider is required to send monthly security monitoring documentation to each agency using the service, and an assessment is conducted each year.
 This phase also includes an annual assessment.

 Overview of FedRAMP Security Baseline Levels

-FedRAMP categorizes cloud service offerings (CSO) into three levels according to the potential impact of a data breach.
+FedRAMP categorizes cloud service offerings (CSO) into three levels, according to the potential impact of a data breach.
 The three security baselines for controls are based on the Federal Information Processing Standard (FIPS) 199 standards from the National Institute of Standards and Technology (NIST).
-These controls are required to achieve three security objectives:
+Those controls are required to achieve three main security objectives:

 1. Confidentiality